blankly-finance/blankly-docs/content/en/websockets/orderbook_manager.md

 ## Creation

-An orderbook manager can be created by calling `ticker = Blankly.OrderbookManager(default_exchange, default_currency)`.
+An orderbook manager can be created by calling `ticker = blankly.OrderbookManager(default_exchange, default_currency)`.

 Because these websocket objects are designed to work across currencies and exchanges, specifying a default exchange and currency for the object to behave on can make interaction significantly simpler.